| Louisiana Division New Orleans Public Library |

 charge of an individual collection.

-The Louisiana Division is open for use during regular Main Library
+The Louisiana Division/City Archives is open for use during regular Main Library

 Saturday), should contact the Division ahead of time to confirm

-availability and to arrange for items to be held.
+availability and to arrange for items to be retrieved.

 Most of the Division's printed and microfilmed materials may be

-photocopied on the public copier and reader-printers located near the
+photocopied on the public copier and microfilm reader-printers located near the

 Louisiana reference desk.
 The Division may, at its discretion, refuse to